 |Project title||Organization and control of construction site processes in modular building consolidation to optimize costs, time and resource efficiency (MoGeNa)|

 |Project duration||01.11.2018 – 30.10.2020|

 The increasing demand for affordable housing in major German cities is one of the most explosive political issues of the current era.
 Due to limited open spaces, the Modular Building Compaction represents a promising solution with high potential.
 The concept can be applied both to the closing of vacant lots and to the overbuilding of existing areas (e.g. parking lots).
 Standardized room modules are manufactured in advance in a "module factory" and installed just-in-time on the construction site.

-The aim of the research project is to develop a method for the organization and scheduling of the processes in the Modular Building Compaction including all suppliers and subcontractors involved in the process (especially SMEs).
-In addition to the characterization of modular construction sites and the identification of key influencing factors, including existing causal relationships, the transfer of established processes of production control to a construction site environment forms the core of method development.
+The aim of the research project is to develop a method for the organisation and control of processes in MoGeNa, including the trades involved in the process (especially SMEs).
+In addition to the characterisation of modular construction sites and the identification of central influencing variables including existing interdependencies, the transfer of established production control procedures to the planning and control of construction projects forms the core of the method development.

-Finally, the method developed will be implemented in a simulation environment in order to empower SMEs in particular to optimize the construction process and thus significantly reduce project costs.
+The final aim is to implement the developed method in a software demonstrator in order to enable SMEs in particular to optimise the construction process and thus significantly reduce project costs.

 Publications about the project

 Nitsche, A.; Zimmermann, P.; Stonis, M.; Nyhuis, P.; Wildemann, H.: Modularer Hausbau in der Nachverdichtung – Logistische Herausforderungen bei der innerstädtischen Nachverdichtung.
 In: Bauen aktuell, WIN-Verlag GmbH & Co.
 KG, o.
 Jg.
 (2021), H. 3, S. 34-35.
 ISSN: 2195-5913.